Just one year after working with a real estate agent, over 70% of buyers have forgotten that agent’s name.

 Social media is probably the best to stay top of mind nowadays.
 Nearly everyone uses it, and if you can get clients to follow you on your various social media accounts, that can be a great way to continuously remind them of your brand.

 Posting market updates, home-ownership information, advice, memes, and even your own reviews can incentivize clients to keep following you.
-When they are eventually ready to sell, many of your social media posts may be on their mind, and they will be more inclined to choose you once again.
+When they are eventually ready to buy or sell, many of your social media posts may be on their mind, and they will be more inclined to choose you once again.

 Leave Them With Something To Remember You By

-This one is easy, of course.
+A closing gift is easy, of course.
 Most agents drop the ball over the years after they close the sale.
 Staying in touch with clients long-term is what turns today’s buyer into the next decade’s seller.

 Send Them Cards For Special Days

 One great way to keep yourself in the mind of a client is sending them custom cards with your logo, as well as handwritten notes throughout the year.
-Sending cards for home-ownership anniversaries, birthdays, and/or a couple of holidays shows clients that you care about them, making them more likely to care about you in turn.
+Sending cards for home-ownership anniversaries, birthdays, and/or a couple of holidays shows clients that you care about them, making them more likely to care about you in return.

 Don’t go overboard and send out a card for every minor holiday, but maybe a few times a year, just to let the client know you’re still thinking about them.